 Students must meet minimum academic progression standards.
 These standards are based on the student's cumulative grade point average.
 The cumulative grade point average is calculated in accordance with the Mount Marty University institutional grading policy.
 All audited coursework is excluded from this calculation.
 Making satisfactory academic progression is as follows: A student with a cumulative grade point average of 3.0 or better is considered to be in good academic standing.
 If a student's cumulative grade point average falls below 3.0 in any academic term (i.e. fall, spring, summer), the student is placed on financial aid warning the following term.
-While on financial aid warning, the student on financial aid warning achieves a cumulative grade point average of 3.0 or better.
-When a student on financial aid warning achieves a cumulative grade point average of 3.0 or better.
-When a student on financial aid warning to good academic standing.
+While on financial aid warning, the student must earn a cumulative grade point average of 3.0 or better.
+When a student on financial aid warning achieves a cumulative grade point average of 3.0 or better, the student is returned to good academic standing.
 A student on financial aid warning who fails to maintain a cumulative grade point average of 3.0 or better is placed on financial aid suspension.